Before arriving to the Ninoy Aquino International Airport

 Last you will be inspected by Customs Officials

-Now that you have all of your immigration papers work checked and you now have your carry on luggage plus you gotten your check luggage also you may now get in a line to be inspected by the Customs.
+Now that you have all of your immigration papers work checked and you now have your carry on luggage plus you have gotten your check luggage also you may now get in a line to be inspected by the Customs.
 Give them all of your bags, shoes, purse, laptop and the “Customs Declaration Form”.

 Once you have collected your check-in luggage from the carousel, proceed to the Customs officer for inspection.